chinhonnang0000/intermod/README.md

 - Diamond Ore mod (intm_dioremod) unit patch up and may end up the different working form the oroginal one.
 - intm_main tier 2 doremium solar panels (system tier 5), germanium extractor mender in system tier 5.

 Currebt bugs
-- Ancient debris has texture in wrong folder problem.
+- Mor to be found and fixed.

-#porposed furhter content for the wip sub-mods.
+proposed furhter content for the wip sub-mods.
 - intm_wisp(Wisp by RintaDev) extension, according to the original mod developer.

 #To do list mods: